karloie/bastille/README.md

 ```

 Example content for file `lilo`:

 ```
 permitopen="172.16.4.12:22",permitopen="172.16.4.13:22" ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIE2AwAOD0CjqmxGvstxApYZLg+oji5zMDpyxb0FS7Uw/ lilo@localhost
 ```

 Example content for file `stitch`:

 ```
 permitopen="172.16.4.13:22" ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIMXLNYeiSxUg23XlqXj33yJG2iKF5dd9+DmeUM3JGte/ stitch@localhost
 ```

-Here we allow the `lilo@localhost` key to access both `172.16.4.12:22` and `172.16.4.13:22`, while the `stitch@localhost` key can only access `172.16.4.13:22`.
-Please RTFM at [ssh.com](https://www.ssh.com/academy/ssh/authorized-keys-openssh#format-of-the-authorized-keys-file) for information about the `authorized_keys` file format.
+The `lilo` key allows 172.16.4.12:22 and 172.16.4.13:22; `stitch` only 172.16.4.13:22.

-The target hosts must also be configured with public SSH keys for the users.
-These public keys should not necessarily be the same as the keys used on the jump server.
+Target hosts must also be configured with SSH public keys for the users (these need not be the same keys used on the jump server).

-### Host identity configuration
+### Host keys

-Secondly create a directory with the SSH server's host keys.
-This directory should be mounted onto the path `/hostkeys` in the container.
-This mount must be writable.
+Create a writable `hostkeys/` directory and mount it at `/hostkeys` in the container.
+Generate keys with `ssh-keygen` (e.g., `ssh-keygen -t ed25519 -f hostkeys/ssh_host_ed25519_key -N ""`).
+Ensure private keys are not group- or world-readable.

 ```
 hostkeys/